connorsteph/connorsteph.github.io/pages/projects/poincare.md

 <table style="width: 100%;">
   <tr>
-    <th style="width: 100%;" align="left" valign="top">Figure 3: An example input-output for a deep learning model I developed which estimates the mass ratio parameter of the SAM system which produced the Poincare map (left) input to the network.
-On the right is the parameter estimate, along with a higher quality Poincare map corresponding to the estimated parameter.</th>
+    <th style="width: 100%;" align="left" valign="top">Figure 3: An example input-output for a ResNet trained to estimate the mass ratio parameter of the SAM system which produced the Poincare map (left) input to the network.
+On the right is the parameter estimate, along with a higher quality (trajectories integrated from more initial conditions, for longer) Poincare map corresponding to the network's estimated parameter.</th>
   </tr>
   <tr>
     <td style="width: 100%;" align="center" valign="top">